return42/sphkerneldoc/linux_src_doc/drivers/net/wireless/intel/iwlwifi/fw/api/sta_h.rst

     aggregation window size

 sp_length
-    the size of the SP as it appears in the WME IE
+    the size of the SP in actual number of frames

 uapsd_acs
     4 LS bits are trigger enabled ACs, 4 MS bits are the deliver